 A Hopkins Degree and a World of Opportunity Awaiting

-Editor’s Note: The following edited speech was given by Allyson Handley, a graduate of the school’s inaugural Doctor of Education program in 1978, at Destination Graduation on June 10 in Las Vegas.
+Editor’s Note: The following edited speech was given by Allyson Handley, above, a graduate of the school’s inaugural Doctor of Education program in 1978, at Destination Graduation in Las Vegas on June 10.

 Your degree has been conducted with the advanced technological enhancements of distance education, a format passionately embraced by the School of Education faculty who have guided your academic careers.
 You might be amused to learn about the “technological enhancements” that Hopkins attempted with the very first cohort of seven doctoral students in the mid-seventies.
 Faculty from the Applied Physics Lab were excited to meet with us during one of our first doctoral seminars as a new cohort in a brand new doctoral program.
 Their enthusiasm for helping us was evident.
 However, when it quickly became clear that they wanted to teach us all to become computer programmers, we spontaneously rebelled as a group with a resounding “No, thanks!”

 Back then, and I know I am sounding ancient right now, mastering computer programming languages was an arduous and time-consuming enterprise.
 Can you imagine adding that requirement to the course, internship, research and dissertation requirements for a doctoral or master’s degree?